 We followed a waterfall process and didn’t launch until all sections of the platform were developed.

 Data informed decisions

-We didn’t have a specialized data team to really understand user behavior, we were a small startup, but we definitely could have gained a lot by better insights from analytics or user testing.
+We didn’t have a specialised data team to really understand user behaviour, we were a small startup, but we definitely could have gained a lot by better insights from analytics or user testing.

 Focus on acquisition

 We put a lot of effort on adding new functionalities for existing users, looking back seems that the real challenge was gaining traction and adding more users consistently.

 By 2013, The platform won a Gold Laus Award in the category of best web application, for its overall user experience, navigation structure, visual simplicity, iconography and easy access to content.